-Conceits (1987) and were joined the following year by drummer Paul Lovens and trombonist Radu Malfatti to form
+Conceits and they invited Paul Lovens and Radu Malfatti to form

 News from the Shed.

-Other collaborations in the 1980s included a brief soprano saxophone quartet (with Evan Parker, Trevor Watts and Lol Coxhill), a DDR tour with trombonist Alan Tomlinson and tours with
+Other 1980s collaborations included Soprano Compass (with Evan Parker, Trevor Watts & Lol Coxhill), a DDR tour with Alan Tomlinson and concerts with

-formed in 1991 with Georg Gräwe, meant more regular visits to Europe - whilst in London Butcher joined what became the final version of John Stevens'
+Frisque Concordance, formed in '91 with Georg Gräwe, meant more regular visits to Europe - whilst in London Butcher joined what became the final version of John Stevens'